thelfer/mfem-mgis/docs/paper/joss/paper.md

-This class allows managing the evolutions of the macroscopic gradients (strain in small strain analysis, deformation gradient in finite strain analysis, temperature gradient in heat transfer analysis) and pass them to the behaviour integrators.
+This class allows managing the evolutions of the macroscopic gradients (strain in small strain analysis, deformation gradient in finite strain analysis, temperature gradient in heat transfer analysis) and passing them to the behaviour integrators.

 ### Note about linear analyses